Melica: Planting, Growing, and Care

 - Dig a hole about twice the size of the root ball

-- Backfill and firm gently
+- Backfill and lightly firm the soil

 - Water generously